History, Philosophy, and Mission

 We are dedicated to "sharing and celebrating the arts and cultures of the Southwest."

 The prestigious Millicent Rogers Museum is built upon the distinctive and iconic vision of Millicent Rogers.
 After her death the family, led by her son Paul Peralta-Ramos, established a museum to showcase her stellar collection of Native American jewelry and textiles and superb examples of Hispanic religious and secular artists.

 After opening its doors in 1956 the Museum moved to its present location in 1968.
-Friends of Millicent Rogers, Claude and Elizabeth Anderson donated their traditional hacienda thereby creating an unique setting for an exquisite collection.
-In 1984 the structure was renovated and expanded by the renowned architect Nathaniel Owings of Skidmore, Owings & Merrill and the Museum received accreditation by the American Association of Museums.
+Friends of Millicent Rogers, Claude and Elizabeth Anderson, donated their traditional hacienda, thereby creating a unique setting for an exquisite collection.
+In 1984 the structure was renovated and expanded by the renowned architect Nathaniel Owings of Skidmore, Owings & Merrill, and the Museum received accreditation from the American Association of Museums.

 We welcome visitors to experience the unique spirit of northern New Mexico and of Millicent Rogers herself.